Celebrating Carnival in the Netherlands: Your ultimate guide

 picture-of-busy-nijmegen-grote-markt

-This square gets filled with parades and fair rides during the carnivals! 🎡 Image: Depositphotos
+This square is filled with parades and fair rides during the carnivals! 🎡 Image: Depositphotos

-The Nijmegen (or Knotsenburg) leg of Carnival starts on 19th of February with a march that begins at Grotestraat at 1 PM and continues to the Market Place.
+The Nijmegen (or Knotsenburg) leg of Carnival starts on 9 February with the court ball. 💃

 The real fun begins when the people hand over the city’s keys to the Carnival Prince and tap the first beer keg to celebrate later in the day (don’t miss it).